 AWS Penetration Testing

-NetSPI’s AWS penetration testing service identifies configuration and other security issues on your AWS infrastructure and provides actionable recommendations to improve your cloud security posture.
+Our AWS penetration testing service identifies cloud configuration and other security issues on your AWS infrastructure and provides actionable recommendations to improve your AWS cloud security posture.

-NetSPI’s AWS penetration test reduces organizational risk and improves cloud security
+Reduce organizational risk and improve AWS cloud security

-During an AWS penetration test, NetSPI identifies vulnerabilities, exposed credentials, and misconfigurations that allow our expert cloud pentesters to access restricted resources, elevate user privilege, and expose sensitive data.
+During AWS penetration testing, NetSPI identifies vulnerabilities, exposed credentials, and security misconfigurations that allow our expert AWS pentesters to access restricted resources, elevate user privileges, and expose sensitive data on AWS.

 Gartner estimates up to 95% of cloud breaches occur due to human error, such as misconfigurations, and attackers continuously scan the internet to find these exposures.

-Deliverables include an AWS penetration testing report with prioritized vulnerabilities, and actionable guidance to assist you in reducing risk and securing your AWS attack surface.
+Deliverables include an AWS penetration testing report with prioritized vulnerabilities and actionable guidance to help you reduce risk and secure your AWS attack surface.

 AWS Pentesting Techniques

-NetSPI’s AWS pentest service includes a cloud services configuration review and external and internal penetration testing techniques, such as:
+Our AWS penetration testing service includes a cloud services configuration review and external and internal penetration testing techniques, such as:

 - System and services discovery